 Magento and WordPress are the two most famous CMS when it comes to creating a website.
 These two platforms are the robust open-source options available for free.
-Even the small stores can benefit from using eCommerce to manage their store, customers and orders.
+Even small stores can benefit from using eCommerce to manage their store, customers, and orders.

 What is Magento?

 Magento is an open-source eCommerce platform that allows businesses to create online stores, accept payments and manage products and sales.
 It is an open-source eCommerce platform written in PHP.
 This is one of the most popular eCommerce platforms used worldwide having loads of features, templates, and tools for the development of a website.

 ● Open source and free

 ● Safe and secure

 WordPress is a free and open-source content management system based on PHP and MySQL.
 It is most associated with blogging but also supports other types of web content and can be used for developing websites.
 WordPress is easy to install and use.
 Even beginners can use it without much technical knowledge.
 It has many free themes available to choose from.

 Here are some of its features-